List of airports in Nunavut

 This is a list of airports in Nunavut.
 It includes all Nav Canada certified and registered water and land airports, aerodromes and heliports in the Canadian territory of Nunavut.
 Airport names in italics are part of the National Airports System.
+With the exception of Iqaluit and Sanikiluaq airports, all other airports in Nunavut are within the Northern Domestic Airspace.

 List of airports and heliports

 The list is sorted by the name of the community served; click the sort buttons in the table header to switch listing order.